Probate Q&A Series How do you use a permissive notice approach under N.C. Gen. Stat. § 28A-18-11 for final accounting in North Carolina probate?

 4. File an Affidavit of Mailing.
 After service, file with the clerk an affidavit or certificate of mailing.
 This filing proves you complied with the notice requirement in § 28A-18-11.

 5. Observe the Objection Period.
-Interested persons have 30 days (from the date of mailing) to file written exceptions or objections to the final account.
-If no exceptions arrive before or at the hearing, the clerk will confirm the account.
+Interested persons may file written exceptions to the final account before or at the hearing.
+If no exceptions are filed, the clerk may confirm the account.

 This permissive notice method reduces costs and court time when no one disputes the accounting.
 It also gives potential objectors an opportunity to raise concerns without requiring a full supervised estate.
 Always follow the timeline and service rules in § 28A-18-11 to ensure court approval.